hindamosh/FetchGoogleNews/README.md

-                   'this_week' - get headlines of the news that are released in this week 'this month' - news released in this month 'this_year' - news released in this year number - news released in number of days ago
+                   'this_week' - get headlines of the news that are released in this week 'this month' - news released in this month 'this_year' - news released in this year number - int or str news released in number of days ago or use '' to extract all

 ```